 Additional supports include:

 Having a safe place to live is essential to a person’s recovery process.
-The Clubhouse’s commitment is to support all members in finding and maintaining safe, stable and affordable long-term housing.
+The Clubhouse’s commitment is to support members in finding and maintaining safe, stable, and affordable long-term housing.

 The Clubhouse offers assistance with a variety of supports, including:

 • Completing housing & subsidy applications

 • Arranging cleaning & moving services